To promote the well-being of the underserved by providing access to high-quality healthcare for all, regardless of ability to pay.

 Patients We Serve

-Most of the services we provide to patients are uninsured.
-Thirty-five percent are covered under Medi-Cal.
+Most of the patients we serve are underinsured or uninsured.
+Sixty-six percent are covered under Medi-Cal.

 Services We Provide

 Currently UMMA and its staff of family doctors provide the following medical services: